 We’re writing with the unfortunate task of letting you in on some bad news.
-Following our Higher Ground show on November 2nd - and a follow-up a few weeks later in New York City - Madaila will be taking an indefinite hiatus.
+Following our Higher Ground show, “The Last One” on November 2nd, Madaila will be taking an indefinite hiatus.

 We imagine this might be disappointing news for friends and fans of our band.
 It certainly sucks for us.
 In a nutshell - we have grown apart in terms of where we see Madaila fitting into the lives we are building as musicians and people; and need to take space with the hope that we will be able to come back together.